 Affordable Apartment Primer

 Affordable housing is a top priority for our NYC veterans community, and we get frequent questions from veterans who need help with navigating NYC’s rental market.
-Below is information intended to inform our community and assist them with improving their situation; this list is not comprehensive.
+Below is information intended to inform our community and assist them with improving their situation; this list is not exhaustive.

 FIND & APPLY FOR AFFORDABLE HOUSING